j0py/Tidy/README.md

 \out  .fx { |in, gain| In.ar(in, 2) * gain } .play(0, 1)
 ```

 The ".fx" function on the Symbol class receives a Function argument.
 The function (defined between the "{}" brackets) expects 2 arguments: the index of a bus to read signal from, and a gain.
-The function above does nothing special with the signal, just reads is from the given input bus, multiplies it with the gain and returns the resulting signal.
+The function above does nothing special with the signal, just reads it from the given input bus, multiplies it with the gain and returns the resulting signal.

 The result of the ".fx" function, called with a Function as argument, is an object that understands the ".play" method.
 This method needs 2 arguments: the index of a bus to write the signal to, or the name of an earlier defined fx.
 The second argument is again the gain.
 The ".play" method creates a synth from the function and it makes this synth write its output to the given output bus.
 The gain is passed into the synth as a parameter (the second parameter of the function).